-Not long ago, I was interviewed for the Data Science Phil podcast.
-I had prepared excitedly with three subjects for discussion: the German tank problem, capture-mark-recapture, and the Fermi problem.
+I was interviewed for the Data Science Phil podcast.
+I brought three subjects for discussion: the German tank problem, capture-mark-recapture, and the Fermi problem.
 These are methods to estimate population sizes from very scarce data.
-They can be used in diverse settings, including business intelligence.